 DNR Comfort Care

-A DNRCC order requires that a person receive any care that eases pain and suffering but no resuscitative measure to save or sustain life.
+A DNRCC order requires that a person receive any care that eases pain and suffering but no emergency measure to resuscitate or sustain life.
 This type of DNR order is generally regarded as the better option for patients with a terminal illness, with a short life expectancy, or who may not be well enough to survive CPR without experiencing more medical complications.

-DNRCC forms become effective the moment they are discussed with and signed off on by the person’s health care provider.
-“Do not resuscitate” can supersede a power of attorney form in certain DNRCC cases, so it’s important to discuss the potential implications with a person’s immediate family, next of kin, or power of attorney.
+DNRCC forms become effective the moment they are discussed with and signed off on by the person’s healthcare provider.
+However, in some states, such as Ohio, a power of attorney can supercede a DNRCC, so it’s important to discuss the patient’s wishes and potential implications with a person’s immediate family, next of kin, or power of attorney.

 DNR Comfort Care-Arrest